What is the Best Treatment for Osteoarthritis?

 What is the best treatment for osteoarthritis?

-Severe osteoarthritis can’t be reversed, but treatments are available to reduce your chronic pain and help you move more freely.
-Sometimes surgical treatment and medications are necessary, but we always like to evaluate natural remedies first, to see if they benefit the patient.
+Severe osteoarthritis can’t be reversed, but OA treatment is available to reduce your chronic arthritis pain and help you move more freely.
+Sometimes surgery treatment and pain medication are necessary, but we always like to evaluate natural remedies first to see if they benefit OA patients, like determining the potential benefits between occupational vs physical therapy.
 Some common forms of natural treatments for severe osteoarthritis include:

 - Physical therapy – A physical therapist can teach you exercises specifically designed to strengthen the muscles around your joint.
-This will also increase your flexibility and range of motion, and reduce osteoarthritis pain levels.
-In addition to discussing exercises and ways to modify daily activities, your osteoarthritis treatment plans may include manual therapy to help you improve movement around the affected joint.
+This will also increase your flexibility and range of motion and reduce osteoarthritis pain levels.
+In addition to discussing exercises and ways to modify daily activities, your OA treatment plans may include manual therapy to help you improve movement around the affected joint.

 - Occupational therapy – Osteoarthritis can make simple daily tasks nearly impossible to achieve.
 An occupational therapist can teach you ways to do those tasks without putting additional stress on your joints.
 They’re experts at looking at your home environments and modifying things to make your life easier.
 We may also recommend some assistive devices that are designed to help with tasks that are difficult for you to do.

-- Exercise – Low-impact exercise can keep you moving and strengthen the muscles around your joint, making the joint more stable.
+- Exercise – Low-impact physical activity can keep you moving and strengthen the muscles around your joint, making the joint more stable.
 Walking, cycling, swimming, or water aerobics are excellent options.
-Of course, if you ever experience pain while doing these activities that could be a sign that you’re overdoing it and you should stop and talk to your physical therapist about an exercise program that would be ideal for you.
+Of course, if you ever experience arthritis pain while doing these activities, that could be a sign that you’re overdoing it and you should stop and talk to your physical therapist about an exercise program that would be ideal for you.
 If you’re not currently active you should also speak to your physical therapist about developing a plan to help you ease into things so you can avoid injury.

 Getting the Help You Need